serghiou/best-of-statistics/README.md

 **[Quantile Regression.](https://towardsdatascience.com/an-introduction-to-quantile-regression-eca5e3e2036a)** A useful introduction to quantile regression using SAS, with a note on relevant packages in other languages.

+**[Evaluation of models based on imbalanced data.](https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/)** This is a quick article suggesting that AUC should only be used for balanced datasets and that models built using imbalanced datasets should be evaluated using precision-recall curves.

 ## Notes

 * AUC (Area Under the Curve) is the average value of sensitivity for all possible values of specificity.